-The goal of every software team is to maximize competitive advantage while minimizing the gap between conception, implementation, and deployment to production, without sacrificing application integrity or customer (user) experience.
-Elite teams meet this goal by integrating continuous integration and continuous delivery (CI/CD) into their development process.
-With CI/CD, you get speedy deployments protected by your test suite.
-Nothing is deployed without passing required tests.
+The goal of every software team is to minimize the gap between conception, implementation, and deployment to maximize competitive advantage.
+Yet speed should not come at the expense of the application integrity or customer (user) experience.
+To help with this, many teams integrate a continuous integration/continuous deployment (CI/CD) pipeline into their development process.
+With CI/CD, you get speedy deployments protected by your test suite — nothing reaches customers without first passing tests.

-In this tutorial, I will show you how to Dockerize a Flask application, deploy it to the Azure Container Registry (ACR), and set up a CircleCI pipeline to automate future updates.
+To learn the basics of Docker and CI/CD, you will Dockerize a basic Flask application, deploy it to the Azure Container Registry (ACR), and set up a CircleCI pipeline to automate the build, test, and deployment process.

 Prerequisites